Trying to find the best cheap rowing machine on the market has been a bit of an uphill climb.

 Top Rowing Machine for Those Serious About Training

-Those that take rowing very seriously (like I do now) are going to want to check out the Concept2 Model D Indoor Rowing Machine ASAP.
+Those that take rowing very seriously (like I do now) are going to want to check out the Concept2 Model D Indoor Rower ASAP.

 This is a rowers rowing machine, make no bones about that.